Motion detector with light & mp3 player

 Microwave Radar Sensor Switch

-The device have two potentiometer for adjustment of sensitivity and time.
+The device has two potentiometers for adjusting sensitivity and time.

-This range can be limited to 2m by adjusting the sensitivity potentiometer.
+The range can be limited to 2 meters by adjusting the sensitivity potentiometer.

-Radar sensor can detect a moment in behind a wooden door and if the room is smaller than minimum range (and that is my case) than the light will be on by any movement behind the door.
+The radar sensor can detect movement behind a wooden door.
+If the room is smaller than the minimum range (which is the case for me), the light switches on with every movement behind the door.

 Leave a Reply